Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Computing multivariate polynomials

-where $(i,j,k)\in[n]^3,\ i\ne j\ne k$.
+Fix a tropical type and Kleene star $\bc$ corresponding to a polytrope $P(\bc)$ of that type.
 We write $M=in_\mathbf{c}(I)$ for the initial ideal of $I$ with respect to the weight vector $\mathbf c$. \begin{prop}[{\cite[Prop.
-2.3]{DLS}}] The initial ideal $M$ is the Stanley-Reisner ideal of the normal fan $\Sigma$ of the simple polytope $P$. \end{prop} In order to compute the volume polynomial, we need to know the minimal primes of $M$. \begin{prop}[{\cite[Lemmas 5 and 6]{block2005tropical}}, \cite{DLS}] The facets of $P$ are in bijection with variables $x_{ij}$.
-The vertices of $P$ are in bijection with minimal primes of $M$. \end{prop}
+2.3]{DLS}}] The initial ideal $M$ is the Stanley-Reisner ideal of the normal fan $\Sigma$ of the simple polytope $P(\bc)$. \end{prop} In order to compute the volume polynomial, we need to know the minimal primes of $M$. \begin{prop}[{\cite[Lemmas 5 and 6]{block2005tropical}}, \cite{DLS}] The facets of $P(\bc)$ are in bijection with variables $x_{ij}$.
+The vertices of $P(\bc)$ are in bijection with minimal primes of $M$. \end{prop}

 In the above bijection, the facet $F_{ij}$ given by the inequality $y_i - y_j = c_{ij}$ is identified with the variable $x_{ij}$.
-A vertex $v$ of the polytrope can be identified with the minimal prime $\langle x_{ij} \mid ij \not\in ~ I_v \rangle$, where $I_v = \{ ij \mid F_{ij} \text{ contains } v \}$.
+A vertex $v$ of the polytrope can be identified with the minimal prime $\langle x_{ij} \mid ij \not\in ~ \mathcal I_v \rangle$, where $\mathcal I_v = \{ ij \mid F_{ij} \text{ contains } v \}$.
 Thus, a minimal prime is generated by variables which correspond to facets that do not contain a given vertex $v$.